nicksrandall/scrollJack/README.md

 - deltaX: how far the user has scroll horizontally since last tick (via requestAnimationFrame)

 ### Helpers (also passed as props)
+- `getBoundingClientRect(element)`: returns a cached version of bounding client rect for element
 - `inView(element)`: returns true if element is viewable in viewport
 - `aboveView(element)`: returns true if element is above viewport
 - `belowView(element)`: returns true if element is below viewport
 - `leftOfView(element)`: returns true if element is left of viewport
 - `rightOfView(element)`: returns true if element is right of viewport
+- `atTop(element)`: returns true if element is touching top of viewprot
+- `atLeft(element)`: returns true if element is touching left side of viewprot

 ## Related Work
 - *https://github.com/stutrek/scrollMonitor* - this project takes an imperative approach to scroll based interactions while ScrollJack attempts to keep things declarative.